vrfoundations/vrtopics/Software-Tools.md

 ## Recommended VR world creation tools

-We recommend Unity.
+For beginners to VR development we recommend Unity.
 Unity provides many introductory video tutorials, comprehensive documentation, examples and additional downloadable assets.
+It includes a script programming interface and a drag and drop interface to create and populate your 3D world.

 * [Unity 3D](https://unity3d.com/)